 Juergen Beck, Michael Nassal, Department of Internal Medicine II / Molecular Biology, University Hospital Freiburg, Germany

 Hepadnaviruses, including human hepatitis B virus (HBV), replicate through reverse transcription of an RNA intermediate, the pregenomic RNA (pgRNA).
 Despite this kinship to retroviruses, there are fundamental differences beyond the fact that hepadnavirions contain DNA instead of RNA.
-Most peculiar is the initiation of reverse transcription: it occurs by protein-priming, is strictly committed to using an RNA hairpin on the pgRNA, e, as template, and depends on cellular chaperones; moreover, proper replication can apparently occur only in the specialized environment of intact nucleocapsids.
+Most peculiar is the initiation of reverse transcription: it occurs by protein-priming, is strictly committed to using an RNA hairpin on the pgRNA, ε, as template, and depends on cellular chaperones; moreover, proper replication can apparently occur only in the specialized environment of intact nucleocapsids.
 This complexity has hampered an in-depth mechanistic understanding.
 The recent successful reconstitution in the test tube of active replication initiation complexes from purified components, for duck HBV (DHBV), now allows for the analysis of the biochemistry of hepadnaviral replication at the molecular level.
 Here we review the current state of knowledge at all steps of the hepadnaviral genome replication cycle, with emphasis on new insights that turned up by the use of such cell-free systems.
 At this time, they can, unfortunately, not be complemented by three-dimensional structural information on the involved components.
-However, at least for the e RNA element such information is emerging, raising expectations that combining biophysics with biochemistry and genetics will soon provide a powerful integrated approach for solving the many outstanding questions.
+However, at least for the ε RNA element such information is emerging, raising expectations that combining biophysics with biochemistry and genetics will soon provide a powerful integrated approach for solving the many outstanding questions.
 The ultimate, though most challenging goal, will be to visualize the hepadnaviral reverse transcriptase in the act of synthesizing DNA, which will also have strong implications for drug development.

-Key words: Chaperone-mediated reverse transcription; HBV cccDNA; Hepadnavirus, P protein; Pregenomic RNA; Protein-priming; reverse transcriptase; RNA encapsidation signal
+Keywords: Chaperone-mediated reverse transcription, HBV cccDNA, Hepadnavirus, P protein, Pregenomic RNA, Protein-priming, reverse transcriptase, RNA encapsidation signal

 A hallmark of hepatitis B virus (HBV) replication is protein-primed reverse transcription, related to, but mechanistically distinct from, retroviral replication.
 This review will focus on the various genome transformations that occur during the replication cycle, with emphasis on the cis-elements on the one hand, and the trans-acting factors known or thought to be involved on the other.
 A general outline of the chain of events during hepadnaviral replication has been established, mainly using transfection of cloned HBV DNA into a few suitable cell lines, and has been the subject of several reviews[1-6

 OVERVIEW OVER THE HEPADNAVIRAL GENOME REPLICATION CYCLE

 Replication of the hepadnaviral genome can broadly be divided into three phases (Figure ): (1) Infectious virions contain in their inner icosahedral core the genome as a partially double-stranded, circular but not covalently closed DNA of about 3.2 kb in length (relaxed circular, or RC-DNA); (2) upon infection, the RC-DNA is converted, inside the host cell nucleus, into a plasmid-like covalently closed circular DNA (cccDNA); (3) from the cccDNA, several genomic and subgenomic RNAs are transcribed by cellular RNA polymerase II; of these, the pregenomic RNA (pgRNA) is selectively packaged into progeny capsids and is reverse transcribed by the co-packaged P protein into new RC-DNA genomes.
 Matured RC-DNA containing-but not immature RNA containing-nucleocapsids can be used for intracellular cccDNA amplification, or be enveloped and released from the cell as progeny virions.
 Below we discuss these genome conversions, with emphasis on the reverse transcription step, and particularly its unique initiation mechanism.

 RC-DNA TO cccDNA CONVERSION